Dunelm Group (LON:DNLM) Stock Price Up 12.7% – Time to Buy?

 Analyst Upgrades and Downgrades

-Several brokerages have issued reports on DNLM.
-Shore Capital reiterated a “not rated” rating on shares of Dunelm Group in a report on Thursday.
-Canaccord Genuity Group reissued a “buy” rating and set a GBX 1,270 ($16.85) price objective on shares of Dunelm Group in a report on Tuesday, February 11th.
-Three analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of GBX 1,242.50 ($16.49).
+Several analysts recently weighed in on the company.
+Canaccord Genuity Group restated a “buy” rating and set a GBX 1,270 ($16.85) price objective on shares of Dunelm Group in a research report on Tuesday, February 11th.
+Shore Capital reaffirmed a “not rated” rating on shares of Dunelm Group in a report on Thursday.
+Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of GBX 1,242.50 ($16.49).

-Dunelm Group (LON:DNLM – Get Free Report) last announced its earnings results on Tuesday, February 11th.
+Dunelm Group (LON:DNLM – Get Free Report) last released its quarterly earnings results on Tuesday, February 11th.
 The company reported GBX 45.20 ($0.60) earnings per share (EPS) for the quarter.
 Dunelm Group had a return on equity of 96.64% and a net margin of 8.86%.
-As a group, sell-side analysts forecast that Dunelm Group plc will post 77.0957096 earnings per share for the current year.
+On average, analysts anticipate that Dunelm Group plc will post 77.0957096 earnings per share for the current fiscal year.

 About Dunelm Group